DC connector: SAE connector

-The SAE connector is a physically self-mating hermaphrodite two-conductor DC connector commonly used for solar and automotive applications (also motorcycles).
-It is so named for the Society of Automotive Engineers who created the specifications this connector is based on.
+The SAE connector is a physically self-mating hermaphrodite two-conductor DC connector commonly used for solar and automotive applications (including motorcycles).
+It is so named for the Society of Automotive Engineers which created the specifications this connector is based on.

-Although the plug is physically hermaphroditic, and any SAE connector can be connected to any other SAE connector, they are NOT electrically hermaphroditic and care needs to be taken to maintain correct polarity when connecting different plugs to each other.
+Although the plug is physically hermaphroditic, and any SAE connector can be connected to any other SAE connector, they are NOT electrically hermaphroditic, and care needs to be taken to maintain correct polarity when connecting different plugs.

-This connector is typically used for applying a maintenance charge to a vehicle battery.
-The polarity of the connector, when installed in a vehicle and attached to a battery, is always such that no short circuit will occur if the exposed terminal were to touch the vehicle chassis.
-In most vehicles, this means that the exposed terminal connects to the negative terminal of the battery.
-Conversely, the positive terminal on a battery charger is exposed, to mate with the concealed one on the vehicle side.
-(On vehicles with a positive-ground frame, such as vintage British motorcycles, this is reversed.)
+This connector typically applies a maintenance charge to a vehicle battery.
+When installed in a vehicle and attached to a battery, the polarity of the connector is always such that no short circuit will occur if the exposed terminal touches the vehicle chassis.
+In most vehicles, this means that the exposed terminal connects to the battery's negative terminal.
+Conversely, the positive terminal on a battery charger is exposed to mate with the concealed one on the vehicle side.
+(This is reversed on vehicles with a positive-ground frame, such as vintage British motorcycles.)

 Although there is a risk of short-circuiting a battery charger, the risk is minimal and often mitigated by the circuitry of the battery charger itself.
-On the other hand, the short-circuit current of the lead–acid batteries installed in vehicles is sufficiently great, that a short circuit could result in a fire or explosion.
-The priority is therefore given to avoiding short circuits of the vehicle battery, rather than of the charger.
+On the other hand, the short-circuit current of the lead–acid batteries installed in vehicles is sufficiently great that a short circuit could result in a fire or explosion.
+The priority is therefore given to avoiding short circuits of the vehicle battery rather than the charger.

-Although the term "SAE connector" is commonly used to refer to the pictured two-pin connector, there are many different connector standards designated by SAE International that may also be referred to by this term.
+Although the term "SAE connector" is commonly used to refer to the pictured two-pin connector, many different connector standards are designated by SAE International which may also be referred to by this term.
 Furthermore, while the design of the subject connector was inspired by and based on SAE Standards, the connector itself has no official SAE designation.

 The SAE Specifications are available for J928 and J1239 but do require payment to be viewed.